Sunday, August 22, 2010

 One day driving to work he noticed another thing new.
 There were radio commercials talking about ice cream, telling people to come on down to the stables where they sold.
 He smiled; he never really tried advertising his ice cream because for years he never had to.
 He wondered why they never tried it, but he was happy that his new partner was doing it, and it did not cost him a dime!

 At the end of the first month the chocolate ice cream vendor gave him a check for some of his profits.
 It was not a ton of money, so he was disappointed.
 But then he looked at his books and he noticed he sold just as much banana ice cream this month than he had before; in fact he even sold a bit more than usual.
 The people all around the stand every day were sampling his ice cream.
 And of course, it was fun to see so many at least interested in ice cream because it reminded him a little bit of the old days when lots of people came for ice cream.
 It was fun to sell ice cream again.

-He reported this to the people who owned banana farms, dairy cows and the cone maker.
-They did not believe it.
-And they could still not understand why the chocolate man did not charge more money for his product like they do, and give them more money in return.
+Some in the old ways of business could still not understand why the chocolate man did not charge more money for his product like they do, and give them more money in return.
 They thought that they were the sole reason he was making money and they wanted more of it.
 They were mad.

 After several months and much deliberation and grumbling – after all, this new ice cream maker was doing business in a way they were unfamiliar - they finally accepted the fact that having a partner sell ice cream at a price and with a variety that appealed to their customers, made a positive difference.
 They signed a long term deal with the chocolate ice cream vendor to both sell ice cream.